-On October 7 a team of Americans searching for supplies were ambushed by the Germans.
+On Oct.
+7, a team of Americans searching for supplies were ambushed by the Germans.
 One man, Pvt.
-Lowell R. Hollingshead was sent back into the pocket with a message urging the Americans to surrender.
+Lowell R. Hollingshead, was sent back into the pocket with a message that urged the Americans to surrender.

-The American commanders read the note and looked at each.
+The American commanders read the note and looked at each other.
 “They’re begging us to quit.
 They’re more worried than we are,” McMurtry said.

-On October 8, the 190 remaining men of the “Lost Battalion” walked back to American lines.
-Another 260 were carried out.
-107 men were dead and 63 missing.
+On Oct.
+8, the 190 remaining men of the “Lost Battalion” walked back to American lines.
+Another 260 were carried out; 107 men were dead and 63 missing.

 Cher Ami, the carrier pigeon, became the mascot of the 77th Division.
 She was treated for her wounds and a little wooden leg was carved to replace the one she lost in battle.
 She died in 1919 and her body was stuffed and today is on exhibit in the Smithsonian Institute.